mickaelpham/rubyist/notes/01-getting-started.md

 #### Checking for syntax errors

 * Programming error: when the program run, but the output is not what's expected (a.k.a it's the developer's fault).
 * Syntax error: when you forgot how-to-ruby ;)

+Run your program with:

     ruby -cw <your_program.rb>